 Self-paced summer review: Students often report that it has been a few years since they last took a chemistry course.
 Students are also coming into general chemistry with varying math and chemistry backgrounds.
 To help you “warm up” for CHEM 1500, the faculty have set up free review/practice modules using the online learning system ALEKS.
 This is the same electronic homework platform you will use in CHEM 1500-1510-1520, so you get an advance opportunity to find out how it works.
 ALEKS is an adaptive system that quizzes you to determine what you already know, and then it gives you questions to work on that confirm and develop your existing knowledge.
 Taking some time to review and practice this summer will help to set you up for success in CHEM 1500.

 After registering for CHEM 1500 – General Chemistry I, you will receive sign-up information for ALEKS (Assessment and LEarning in Knowledge Spaces).
-The message will be sent to your SU email address on Monday August 1 (or subsequent Mondays, if you register later.)
-If you have been registered for CHEM 1500 over two weeks and have not yet received the information in your SU email, please follow up with chemistry department senior admin Isa Galligar.
+This information will be sent to your SU email in late July or August, depending on when you register.

 When you sign up for the online “course,” ALEKS will walk you through a few tutorials to explain how you use the system, and then it will have you take an initial knowledge check to determine your current skills and understanding.
 Once ALEKS has quizzed you, it then gives you practice questions to build on your existing knowledge.
 If you get a practice question wrong or simply don’t know how to answer it, ALEKS will offer you an explanation.